Budgets in WorldShare Acquisitions

 Important notes about budgets

-- You cannot delete a budget once it is created.
-Therefore, it is highly recommended to not create a test budget or test orders.
+- You cannot delete a budget once it is created, therefore it is recommended not to create a test budget or test orders.
+If you do need to create a test budget, please see Considerations for test budgets.

 - However, orders assigned to this budget will still be encumbered on this budget and only can be disencumbered by invoicing the items.